1. What should a patient bring to the first appointment/initial evaluation?

 10. Can patients elect to pay cash for physical therapy and/or hand therapy?

 Yes.
 Mesa Physical Therapy offers patients that would like to pay cash, a flat rate of $85 dollars for an evaluation and each subsequent additional visit.
 The treatment will include a full-specialized plan of care including modalities and a personalized home exercise program.
-If the patient requires splinting with our Certified Hand Therapist (CHT), the cost will be a flat cash rate plus the cost of supplies.

 - Patients that would like to pay cash for their physical therapy appointment are not required to have a referral/Rx from a doctor, although it is recommended.